Cystic fibrosis physiotherapy

-The type and duration of physiotherapy will be different for everyone, and it can be adapted to suit your needs.
-Your CF Physiotherapist will work with you to find the best routine for you.
+Physiotherapy is a vitally important part of treatment and can be started as a baby, depending on their symptoms.
+What type of physiotherapy you do, and how often you do it, will be different for everyone.
+It will be adapted to suit your needs.
+Your CF physiotherapist will work with you to find the best routine for you.

 Why is airway clearance important?

 Everyone's lungs are different, and the amount of airway clearance needed will vary from person to person.
-No one technique has been shown to be better than another, and this may be because each person's chest can behave very differently.
+No one technique has been shown to be better than another.
+This may be because each person's chest can behave very differently.
 People may also prefer different techniques at different times in their life.

 How much airway clearance do you need?

-For few or no lung secretions, treatment sessions may only need to last 10–15 minutes, but if there are many it could take 45–60 minutes.
-Most people do two treatments a day, but the number and length of your sessions may need to increase depending on the volume of secretions your lungs are producing.
+If you aren’t producing much mucus, treatment sessions may only need to last 10–15 minutes, but if you are producing a lot of mucus it could take 45–60 minutes.
+Most people do two treatments a day, but the number and length of your sessions may need to increase depending on how much mucus your lungs are producing.
 If no mucus is present, exercise may play a greater role in your airway clearance techniques.

 When should airway clearance start?

 A CF physiotherapist should assess all newly diagnosed people with CF and advise when and how they should start doing airway clearance.
 This may not be immediately in screened infants with no symptoms, and exercise/activity may play a greater role.
 At all ages, the advice will be based on an individual assessment.